athena-framework/website/docs/cookbook/param_converters.md

-[Param Converters][Athena::Framework::ParamConverter] allow applying custom logic in order to convert one or more primitive request arguments into a more complex type.
+[Param Converters][] allow applying custom logic in order to convert one or more primitive request arguments into a more complex type.

 ## DB